timgdavies/stroudinvestigates.github.io/_posts/2017-11-10-protecting-public-rights.md

 ### 1. Covenants

+The Task and Finish Group recommendation recommending the Ecotricity bid proposes "_the imposition of restrictions .. and management covenants ... [and] overage provisions to cover the possibility of any alternative uses_"

+On the other hand, the [Ecotricity bid](https://www.stroud.gov.uk/sport-leisure-parks/events-and-things-to-do/subscription-rooms/subrooms-review) itself explicitly states that their offer is subject to "_no unreasonable or restrictive covenants or obligations_".

-The one public statement we can find from Dale Vince ([on his personal Facebook page](https://www.facebook.com/dale.vince/posts/515272895476034?comment_id=515406262129364)) about legal protections is:
+The one public statement we can find from Dale Vince ([on his personal Facebook page](https://www.facebook.com/dale.vince/posts/515272895476034?comment_id=515406262129364)) about legal protections gives a hint of the kind of convenant he would consider reasonable:

 > We recognise the concern that one day we may choose or need to sell the Sub Rooms (though it’s totally not on our agenda) and I expect that if our bid is chosen ... we would sit down with SDC and cover issues like this with covenants.
 In this case it would be simple enough to require that SDC had first right to buy the building.

 There are a few problems with this suggestion, and with covenants in general.

+1. A covenant offering the Council "first right to buy the building" is **practically useless**, given the Council says it’s disposing of the building because it can’t afford to keep it.

-1. The council is in **a poor position to negotiate** restrictive terms _after_ accepting a bid, and it's not clear they're leaving enough time before the decision.
+2. The council is in **a poor position to negotiate** restrictive terms _after_ accepting a bid, and it's not clear they're leaving enough time before the decision.
 No restrictions were mentioned during the sale process, so any company could quite reasonably refuse to accept any new terms.
-Dale Vince has indicate his willingness to be a part of such discussions, but he has no incentive to concede any control, and the Council would hold very few cards by this stage.
+Despite indicating a willingness to be a part of such discussions, Dale Vince has no incentive to concede any control, and the Council would hold very few cards by this stage.

-2. A covenant offering the Council "first right to buy the building" is **practically useless**, given the Council says it’s disposing of the building because it can’t afford to keep it.

 3. This suggestion is about ownership of the building, **not access**.
 A covenant to protect specific parts of the building, at specific times of day, would be unusual, complex, and hard to agree (see point 1 above).
+Even if such a convenant could be agreed, it would also be difficult to pass on such obligations to any new owners.

 4. A covenant is of limited use in the current political and economic context.
 Its enforcement would rely on the Council having the time, money, and political will to prosecute the other party.
 It seems unlikely that a future council would value public access rights over the **cost of legal action** against a large company.

+5. When a covenant _can_ be enforced, it's easiest when the buyer still owns the property, and the seller still exists as a legal entity.
+Neither of these is guaranteed.
+Ecotricity certainly won't own the building forever, and there is also a realistic possibility that the District Council [may no longer exist](http://www.stroudnewsandjournal.co.uk/news/10602359.SDC_conservatives_in_favour_of_unitary_authority/) in a few years.

-It is certainly _possible_ for a covenant-based approach to work, but the devil is in the details, and the details need to be thought through properly _in advance_.
+It may be _possible_ for a covenant-based approach to work, but the devil is in the details, and the details need to be thought through properly _in advance_.
+The idea of _negotiating_ restrictive covenants with a potential buyer _after_ accepting their bid is **absurd**.

+**Overage**

+The Task and Finish Group report also recommends "overage provisions" to prevent future change of use.
+Overage is a legal provision allowing the seller to claw back payments if the buyer subsequently makes a profit on their land.
+It's unclear how such a provision could protect the public use of the building.
+Again, the council needs to make the detail (and legal basis) of any such provisions clear *before* accepting a bid.

 ### 2. Renting the building